Back Arteta, Kroenke out: Arsenal's transfer situation is not so straightforward | Goal.com

 Kroenke is not a popular figure at Arsenal, even at the best of times, but least of all after defeats to sides at the wrong end of the table.

-But the club's transfer situation is complex.
-It's not as straightforward as simply arguing that Arsenal need to 'back Arteta’.
+But the club's financial situation is complex.
+It's not as straightforward as simply arguing that Arsenal need to 'back Arteta’ in the upcoming transfer window.

-The coronavirus pandemic is having a crippling effect on the finances of football clubs and Arsenal are suffering like any other.
+The coronavirus pandemic is having a crippling effect on the finances of football clubs and Arsenal are suffering as much as any other.

 Before Covid-19 even emerged, the north London club had announced an operating loss of £27.1 million ($34m) for the year 2018–19.
 It was the first time the club had posted a loss since 2002.
 And why?
 The £230m ($287m) wage bill.

-It’s been three seasons now since Arsenal dined at Europe's top table and their absence has hit them hard in terms of earnings.
-Next season they won’t even have the Europa League to benefit from, unless they beat Chelsea in the FA Cup final.
+It’s been three seasons now since Arsenal played in the Champions League and their absence has hit them hard in terms of earnings.
+Next season, they won’t even have the Europa League to benefit from, unless they beat Chelsea in the FA Cup final.

-So money would be tight anyway and that’s before you even factor in the impact of the pandemic.
-No-one knows when fans will be allowed back into stadium.
-Should the whole of the 2020/21 campaign be played behind closed doors, Arsenal are predicted to lose around £144m ($178m) according to analysis carried out by the Arsenal Supporters’ Trust (AST).
+At present, nobody knows when fans will be allowed back into stadium.
+Should the whole of the 2020-21 campaign be played behind closed doors, Arsenal are predicted to lose around £144m ($178m), according to analysis carried out by the Arsenal Supporters’ Trust (AST).

 That was seen by many as a direct message to the Arsenal hierarchy, something the Spaniard was quick to deny.

-As much as he wants money to spend to make the changes he knows are essential this summer, Arteta is aware to the problems facing the club.
-He knows it’s not as simple as just being backed.
+As much as he wants money to spend in order to make the changes he knows are needed, Arteta is aware to the problems facing the club.

-Over lockdown he worked so hard to help strike an agreement with his squad over a 12.5% wage cut, a wage cut that Arsenal insisted was essential to helping the club through what they describe as one of the most challenging periods in its history.
+During the lockdown, he worked so hard to help strike an agreement with his squad over a 12.5 per cent wage cut; a sacrifice that Arsenal insisted was essential to helping the club through what they described as one of the most challenging periods in its history.

 But, should they lose the FA Cup final and miss out on European football altogether, the money to do that will not be coming from Kroenke.
 It will largely come from the money they receive from selling players.